samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 secure pseudo random number generator, it calls `chroot` and drops root privileges.

-Cygwin users may use `compile.cygwin.sh` to compile coLunacyDNS, since Cygwin does not have the same sandboxing Linux has.
+Cygwin users may use `make -f Makefile.cygwin` (or, if one prefers, `make CFLAGS="-O3 -DCYGWIN"` also works) to compile coLunacyDNS, since Cygwin does not have the same sandboxing Linux has.

 # Configration file examples